 Funding and delivery

-Where our money comes from and what we spend it on?
+Where does our money come from and what do we spend it on?

 The number and diversity of donors contributing to UNDP programmes confirms the confidence of the national government and the international and local community in our role as a partner of choice for sustainable development.